CameronEdgerton/FileExplorer/README.md

 ## System Limitations

 There are a few limitations of my implementation.
+- The database schema does not have any specific maximum length limits imposed.
+In order to keep the database lean, limits on columns like file names and folder names, should be added.
 - GetFolderTree returns the entire folder tree including files.
 This could be quite an expensive operation given it is tied to a useEffect which is called relatively frequently in the frontend.
 To improve this, I could alter the query to use projection to not retrieve the file content (Select only fileId and fileName).
 - By nature of EF Core's ability to retrieve related entities, I encountered circular dependencies when retrieving folders.
 To resolve this, I had to add a section in the Program.cs which creates a mapping using Id and Value to ensure each folder only appears once in the result:
 ```cs